theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart1.md

 ```
 module purge is needed to remove wrong Pyhton versions you might have loaded in earlier today.

-Assembly requires lot of memory and we need to do a batch job.
+Assembling metagenomic data can be very resource demanding and we need to do it as a batch job.
 As we want to do both individual and co-assemblies the R1 and R2 reads need to be merged into two files with `cat`

 ```
 cd trimmed_data